-Written by Gareth Thomas Tuesday, 22 January 2019 10:52
+Written by Gareth Thomas Thursday, 02 January 2020 10:52

-With its cobbled streets, mysterious, twisting closes (a Scots term for alleyways) and ancient buildings steeped in stories, it is a city full to bursting with plenty of things to do when it comes to romance and mystery.
+With its cobbled streets, mysterious, twisting closes (a Scots term for alleyways), and ancient buildings steeped in stories, it is a city full to bursting with plenty of things to do when it comes to romance and mystery.

 Simultaneously a modern, cosmopolitan capital and a breath-taking glimpse into the ancient past, there really is nowhere else like it.

-It might not be able to offer the warm, balmy weather of many European destinations, but the bracing northern breeze and dramatic, overcast skies have an allure of their own which is nigh on impossible to resist.
+It might not be able to offer the warm, balmy weather of many European destinations, but the bracing northern breeze and dramatic, overcast skies have an allure of their own that is nigh on impossible to resist.

 So for those lucky souls that not only find themselves head-over-heels in love, but also in the wonderful city of Edinburgh, here's our top 10 tips of the most romantic things to do this Valentine’s Day!

-- A romantic meal for two
+A romantic meal for two in Edinburgh

-- Don’t forget the Valentine’s Day drinks
+Don’t forget the Valentine’s Day drinks

-- Get some culture
+Get some culture

-- Enjoy the fresh air
+Enjoy the fresh air

 Of course, Valentine’s Day isn’t all about food and drink.
 If you’re not adverse to windy weather, there are plenty opportunities to get out and explore Edinburgh with your loved one.

 A walk in Holyrood Park provides dramatic views of the city and the opportunity to explore and experience some surprisingly rugged highland terrain – and all only a short walk from the city centre.